-If you are injured as a result of taking part in this study and need medical treatment, please talk with your study doctor right away about your treatment options.
-The study sponsors will not pay for medical treatment for injury.
+If you are injured as a result of taking part in this study and need medical treatment, please talk with your study doctor right away about treatment options.
+NeoImmuneTech, Inc., will pay for the reasonable and necessary costs of treatment of the injury if you are injured as a direct result of a defect in the design or manufacture of NT-I7 that is properly administered to you.
+There are no other forms of payment for treatment of medical injuries available from the study sponsors.
 Your insurance company may not be willing to pay for a study-related injury.
 Ask them if they will pay.
 If you do not have insurance, then you would need to pay for these medical costs.